You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for all the following student loans:

 The US Department of Education funds Federal Direct Parent Loans.
 Accepting the Federal Direct Parent Loan will be done through the student's WebOpus account on the Fort Lewis College website.
 The parent will need to apply for the loan at studentloans.gov.
 If a parent is denied a Federal Direct Parent Loan, a dependent student may be considered for an additional portion of the unsubsidized Direct loan.
 Origination fees will be deducted from the loan upon disbursement.
 Origination fees are subject to change.

 Private loans have no government subsidy.
 These college loans require a more stringent qualification of credit worthiness, and may have higher interest rates than federal student loans.
-The Office of Financial Aid advises all students to use the Direct loan programs first, which requires the completion of the FAFSA application is strongly encouraged.
+The Financial Aid Office advises all students to use the Direct loan programs first, which requires the completion of the FAFSA application is strongly encouraged.

 Student and parents can find comprehensive information about undergraduate student loan repayment options on the Federal Student Aid website.